Skip to main content

 • Usability evaluation and task analysis

-• Translating research into actionable design guidelines
+• Synthesizing co-design findings into design guidelines

 • Cross-functional collaboration with academic and community stakeholders